DynamoDS/PackageManagerClient/README.md

 #GRegClient

-> GRegClient is a client for the GReg package manager written in C#.
+GRegClient is a client for the GReg package manager written in C#.
+You can find the source code for GReg [here](https://github.com/pboyer/GReg/).

 #### GRegClient is meant to map to all of the capabilities of GReg.
 That said, it can do the following for you: